 Azure Data Lake Storage (ADLS) Gen2 has a filesystem restriction of 60 segments.
 If you're migrating to an ADLS Gen2 storage, your path must have fewer than 60 segments.

 See path mappings that match your migration paths.
 If a migration path matches an existing path mapping, the path mapping automatically applies to the migration.

 If you want to add path mappings to your migration but haven't created any, see Create path mappings for more information.

 Assign exclusions to a new migration

-Assign exclusions to your migration to exclude specific file sizes or file names from the migration.
-If you want to exclude file sizes or names from your migration but haven't defined any exclusion templates yet, see the define exclusions topic to learn how.
+Exclude specific file sizes or file names from the migration.
+If you want to exclude file sizes or names from your migration but haven't defined any exclusion templates yet, see Configure exclusions to learn how.